 Caltrain's overarching vision is supported by focus areas, goals and objectives with each level of policy providing a greater degree of specificity and intent.
 Caltrain's focus areas include: safety, service, infrastructure and rolling stock, finance, transportation and land use, partners and stakeholders and social responsibility.
 The strategic plan was adopted in 2014 and covers a 10-year timeframe.
-The policy framework articulated by the Strategic Plan was reflected in Caltrain's 2015 Short Range Transit Plan.
-That plan outlined Caltain's operating plan and Capital Improvement Program for the coming 10-years and forms the current basis for decisions related to service adjustments and capital project coordination.
+The policy framework articulated by the Strategic Plan was reflected in Caltrain's 2018 Short Range Transit Plan.
+That plan outlined Caltrain's operating plan and Capital Improvement Program for the coming 10-years and forms the current basis for decisions related to service adjustments and capital project coordination.
 Caltrain updates its Short Range Transit Plan on a regular basis as requested by the Metropolitan Transportation Commission.

-In 2017, Caltrain launched a Business Plan process that is intended to run through the end of calendar year 2019.
+In 2017, Caltrain launched a Business Plan process that is intended to run through the early of calendar year 2020.
 The Caltrain Business Plan is intended to be a major update to Caltrain's plans, policies and financial projections.
 When complete, the Business Plan will constitute a wholesale update of Caltrain's current Strategic Plan and will form the basis for future Short Range Transit Plan updates, will generate a long-term Capital Improvement plan and a financial model to guide the long-term sustainability and development of the Caltrain service.
 Similarly, the Business Plan will update and inform all of the service, financial and policy issues described below.

 Today, Caltrain operates a total of 92 diesel locomotive-hauled trains per day on weekdays between San Francisco and San Jose with limited service further south to Gilroy.
+In the peak period it operates 5 trains per peak hour per direction.
 After the completion of electrification, Caltrain plans to expand its service to 114 trains per weekday using a mixed fleet of diesel locomotive-hauled rolling stock and new Electric Multiple Units (EMU) trains.
 This shift poses both a tremendous opportunity and challenge that underlies the agency's operational planning.